 It will definitely save you money if you plan out your itinerary considering an adult ticket to the Taipei 101 Observatory is already about USD $20 not including transportation to get there.

 You can actually buy the Taipei Fun Pass directly from Taiwan Tourism, but the reason I like to go through Klook is because there is free cancellation up to the day of redemption in case there are last minute changes to your trip.

-Just a reminder that if you do have to pick up the Taipei Fun Pass from Klook at Taoyuan International Airport if you do decide to pick one up.
+Just a reminder that if you do get the Taipei Fun Pass from Klook, you have to pick it up at Taoyuan International Airport or Taipei Main Station.

 If you live in the Manila, you can also have the fun pass shipped directly to your address.